 Initiation: December 14, 2017

-J Capital Research ("J Cap") is an investment advisor to private funds.
+J Capital Research ("J Cap") is a stock-research company.
 J Cap has analyzed the U.S.-listed company Yangtze Port and Logistics Group (“YRIV”) and is hereby publishing the outcome and the conclusions of our analysis, based on publicly available information.
 Some of our clients may be short shares of YIRV, and, for this reason, there might be a conflict of interest.

 Sign of the times

 Fraudulent companies have frequently taken advantage of reverse mergers, business scope redefinitions, and

 promotional announcements to raise money from U.S. retail investors.
 But the last year has seen some such companies swell their value to billions of dollars without any actual development in their business or even realistic prospects.